deployphp/recipes/docs/bugsnag.md

 ## Usage

-Since you should only notify Bugsnag of a successfull deployment, the `bugsnag:notify` task should be executed right at the end.
+Since you should only notify Bugsnag of a successful deployment, the `bugsnag:notify` task should be executed right at the end.

 ```php
 after('deploy', 'bugsnag:notify');